home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Documentation

 The website containing documentation on how to use your integration.
+If this integration is being submitted for inclusion in Home Assistant, it should be `https://www.home-assistant.io/integrations/<domain>`

+## Issue Tracker

+The issue tracker of your integration, where users reports issues if they run into one.
-If this integration is being submitted for inclusion in Home Assistant, it should be `https://www.home-assistant.io/components/<domain>`
+If this integration is being submitted for inclusion in Home Assistant, it should be omitted.
+For built-in integrations, Home Assistant will automatically generate the correct link.

 ## Dependencies